bmiftah/DSP_Person_ReID/README.md

   **DEEPLY SUPERVISED SELF-ATTENTION LEARNING MODEL FOR PERSON RE-IDENTIFICATION**

- We propose a modified model based on learning self-attetnion module disected into  spatial and channel attention which shows a better improvement in the generic classfication tasks.
+ We proposed a modified model based on learning self-attetnion module divided into  spatial and channel attention which shows a better improvement in the generic classfication tasks.
 Our Current experiments is carried out on the Person-ReID tasks which is framed as a classification problem.
 The code here is mainly based on the work in Parameter-Free Spatial Attention Network for Person Re-Identification and PCB.
 This code is implementain of the paper entitled DEEPLY SUPERVISED SELF-ATTENTION LEARNING MODEL FOR PERSON RE-IDENTIFICATION.

 ## Proposed Model